fullon-labs/flon.whitepaper/fullon.whitepaper.md

 ## Token allocation and distribution

-The maximum supply for **FullOn**’s native token FLON is `1 billion`.
+The maximum supply for **FullOn**’s native token `$FLON` is `1 billion`.
 However, there will be only `800,000,000 FLON` tokens to be first issued at the Genesis launch of **FullOn**’s mainnet and the remaining `200,000,000 FLON` tokens will need to be mined by `TEC` and `DAC` network validators or miners.
 The newly issued tokens will be allocated in the following way, where each category is described in greater detail in the following sections:

 <p align="center">
 <img src="./assets/flon_token_allocation.png" width="800" />